verasativa/python.ForceBundle/readme.md

 The **most important parameter** is the **initial step size** used to move the subdivision points after forces have been computed.
 This depends on both the scale of the graph and the number of edges and nodes contained.
 Having a step size which is too low will produce node-link like graphs while too high values will over distort edges.
 This can be set using the ***step_size*** function and passing your new step float size value.
 The default value is set to **0.1**.

+## Contrib & Issues
+If you want to contrib, just fork and PR.

+If you found a bug, open issue with a [minimal, complete, verifiable example](https://stackoverflow.com/help/mcve).

 ## Debugging
 ### Fixing crashes checklist